-Amount represent cash dividend paid and it is less of withholding tax These amount has not been returned to the company as unclaimed as at end of the period.
+Amount represent cash dividend paid and it is less of withholding tax k.
+Dividend history and unclaimed dividend as at 30 June 2021 (continued)

+These amount has not been returned to the company as unclaimed as at end of the year.